In this article you can read how:

 - Many US hospitals operated on negative margins in 2022.

 - Revenue optimization is critical for the financial recovery of the healthcare sector.

-- New technology is providing an opportunity to increase surgical reimbursement.
+- New technology is providing an opportunity to optimize case value and increase surgical reimbursement.

 Healthcare providers are hoping that 2023 will be an easier year than last year, which is now officially the worst financial year since the start of the pandemic.